strengthtoendure/railsbox/README.md

 $ vagrant up
 $ vagrant ssh
 $ cd /vagrant
+$ bundle install
 $ rails s -b 0.0.0.0
 ```

 ## Configuration

 Locate the `vars:` section inside `ansible/main.yml` to change which version of Ruby you would like installed.
+You can also toggle on/off different databases using the `install_mysql`, `install_sqlite`, etc variables.

 Edit `ansible/files/gemrc` to change default gem install options